Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Introduction

 \section{Introduction}

 The linear-in-temperature electrical resistivity is one of the remarkable properties of the cuprate high temperature superconductors \cite{Hussey-2008, Proust-2019, Varma-2020, Varma-2002}.
-By means of chemical doping it is possible to tune these materials to a carrier concentration where $\rho(T)=\rho_0+AT$ in a broad temperature range.
+By means of chemical doping, it is possible to tune these materials to a carrier concentration where $\rho(T)=\rho_0+AT$ in a broad temperature range.
 For Bi$_{2+x}$Sr$_{2-y}$CuO$_{6\pm\delta}$, it has been possible to demonstrate this from 7 to 700~K \cite{Martin-1990} by virtue of the low $T_c$ of this material.
-For the underdoped cuprates the linear-in-$T$ resistivity is ubiquitous for temperatures $T>T^*$, where $T^*$ is a doping-dependent cross-over temperature that decreases as a function of doping and vanishes at a critical doping $p^*$.
-From one cuprate family to another the exact value of $p^*$ varies widely within the range $0.19<p^*<0.40$ \cite{Badoux-2016, Laliberte-2016, Collignon-2017, Putzke-2021, Lizaire-2021}.
+For the underdoped cuprates, the linear-in-$T$ resistivity is ubiquitous for temperatures $T>T^*$, where $T^*$ is a doping-dependent cross-over temperature that decreases as a function of doping and vanishes at a critical doping $p^*$.
+From one cuprate family to another, the exact value of $p^*$ varies widely within the range $0.19<p^*<0.40$ \cite{Badoux-2016, Laliberte-2016, Collignon-2017, Putzke-2021, Lizaire-2021}.
 For doping levels $p<p^*$, many of the physical properties indicate the presence of a pseudogap that vanishes at $p^*$ \cite{Matt-2015, Cyr-Choiniere-2018}.
 When $p$ is tuned exactly to $p^*$, the $T$-linear resistivity persists down to $T=0$~K if superconductivity is suppressed e.g.\ by applying a magnetic field \cite{Daou-2009, Cooper-2009, Michon-2018}.
-The conundrum of the $T$-linear resistivity has been associated to the idea that dissipation can not exceed the ``Planckian'' limit $\kB T/\hbar$ \cite{Zaanen-2004, Zaanen-2019, Bruin-2013, Hartnoll-2021}, for which there is now strong experimental support \cite{Legros-2019, Grissonnanche-2021}.
+The conundrum of the $T$-linear resistivity has been associated to the idea that the momentum relaxation rate cannot exceed the Planckian dissipation $\kB T/\hbar$ \cite{Zaanen-2004, Zaanen-2019, Bruin-2013, Hartnoll-2022}, a state of affairs for which there exists now strong experimental support \cite{Legros-2019, Grissonnanche-2021}.